ExpediaGroup/hiveberg/README.md

 Time travel is available when using the `IcebergStorageHandler`.

+The default column name to query for time travel is `snapshot__id`.
+If your table schema has a column with the same name as this, you can configure Hiveberg to use a different column name for the virtual column using:

+`'hiveberg.snapshot.virtual.column.name' = 'new_column_name'`

-Execute a Hive query similar to:
+To query an older snapshot, execute a Hive query similar to:
 ```sql
 SELECT * FROM table_a WHERE snapshot__id = 1234567890
 ```